kjgpta/NSC-Code-Switch-Analysis/README.md

 This repository contains code and resources for performing code-switching analysis using the NSC (National Speech Corpus) dataset.
 Code-switching refers to the phenomenon of mixing two or more languages within a single conversation or utterance.
 The goal of this project is to provide tools and techniques for analyzing code-switching patterns and understanding the linguistic characteristics of code-switched speech.

+This work has been published in the [International Conference on Asian Language Processing 2023](https://www.colips.org/conferences/ialp2023/wp/) which can be found [here](https://ieeexplore.ieee.org/abstract/document/10337279).

 ## Introduction

 Code-switching is a prevalent linguistic behavior in multilingual communities.
 It can occur for various reasons, including social, cultural, or contextual factors.
 Understanding code-switching patterns is crucial for language researchers, sociolinguists, and natural language processing (NLP) practitioners.
 This repository provides code and resources to facilitate the analysis of code-switched speech using the NSC dataset.